tobac-project/tobac/CONTRIBUTING.md

 * Before you start a pull request, please make sure that you added [numpydoc docstrings](#docstringExample) to your functions.
 This way the api documentation will be parsed properly.
 * If it is a larger change or an newly added feature or workflow, please place an example of use in the [tobac-tutorials](https://github.com/climate-processes/tobac-tutorials) repository or adapt the existing examples there.
 * If necessary add a folder or modify a file.
+* The code should be PEP 8 compliant, as this facilitates our collaboration.
+Please use the latest version of [black](https://black.readthedocs.io/en/stable/) to format your code.
+When you submit a pull request, all files are checked for formatting.

 We hope that we can respond within two weeks.